-Steve Harrison is a wool grower from Gippsland in Victoria, who operates Bindawarra Merino Stud, runs a successful commercial sheep flock of 4,000 ewes, and is a director of WoolProducers Australia.
+Steve Harrison is a wool grower from Gippsland in Victoria, who operates Bindawarra Merino Stud, runs a successful commercial sheep flock of 4,000 ewes, and is the President of WoolProducers Australia.
 In 2016, Steve attended the real-time Foot and Mouth Disease Outbreak training program in Nepal, to gain first-hand experience with the disease and its management.
+Steve is now trained to represent the interests of the Australian wool industry, should a response under EADRA be activated.